mosra/magnum-website/content/corrade.rst

 -   **Web** (`asm.js <http://asmjs.org/>`_ or `WebAssembly <http://webassembly.org/>`_),
     through `Emscripten <http://kripken.github.io/emscripten-site/>`_

+See the `Build Status page <http://magnum.graphics/build-status/>`_ for detailed per-platform build status.

 Features
 ========

--   Signal/slot connection library with compile-time argument checking.
+-   Low-level utilities to bridge platform differences when accessing OS functionality, filesystem, console and environment
+-   Lightweight container implementations, complementing STL features with focus on compilation speed, ease of use and performance
+-   Test framework emphasizing flexibility, extensibility, minimal use of macros and clarity of diagnostic output
--   Plugin management library with static and dynamic plugins and dependency handling.
+-   Plugin management library with static and dynamic plugins, dependency handling and hot code reload
--   Easy-to-use unit test framework and extensible debugging output.
--   Various utilities to simplify multiplatform development.

-You might want to read also the
-`official project announcement <{filename}/blog/announcements/introducing-corrade.rst>`_ or notes from latest `May 2015 release <{filename}/blog/announcements/may-2015-updates.rst#corrade>`_.
+-   Signal/slot connection library with full type safety

+Check also the `Feature Overview pages <http://magnum.graphics/features/>`_ for further information.

 Documentation, getting started
 ==============================

-Documentation is available :dox:`for online viewing <corrade>`, you can also generate it directly from the source code.
+Head over :dox:`to the documentation <corrade>` for building instructions.
+The best way to get started is to read some :dox:`examples and tutorials <corrade-example-index>`.

 License
 =======